wp-plugins/thecartpress/readme.txt

 * Plugin Auto-Check
 * New Settings: Default Country, Decimal point and thousands separator (thanks to the community)
 * New templates functions: tcp_number_format and tcp_input_number
-* Checkout improvments (hooks, other costs) (thanks to the community)
+* Checkout improvments (hooks, other costs, validation) (thanks to the community)
 * Added more useful hooks for plugin development
 * New field in Payment and Shipping plugins: Active/Not active
 * TheCartPress Payment and Shipping plugins editor: new column to see active/inactive plugins
-* Send emails to customer and to merchant, and when the pay has been done (thanks to the community)
+* Send separate emails to customer and to merchant and when the pay has been done (thanks to the community)
 * $thecartpress object available for plugin development
 * Checkout page is now child of Shopping cart page